 Vanilla peppermint cupcakes with white chocolate frosting swirled on top.
 Sparkling sugar and crushed candy canes finish these festive Christmas cupcakes!

-I’m a lunatic running on fragments of sleep.
-Noelle is almost 3 months old (my baby girl!!), I talk and sing in a high pitched baby voice/dog voice all day long, and can’t find one of my left shoes.
+I’m running on fragments of sleep.
+My baby girl is almost 3 months old, I talk and sing in a high pitched baby voice/dog voice all day long, and can’t find one of my left shoes.
 Is this what it’s like to be a mom?

 Let me walk you through one of my recent mornings.

-I got everything out to bake them.
+I took everything out to bake them.
 Noelle’s binky fell out, so let me fix that.

-I’ll use my favorite vanilla cupcake as the base.
+I’ll use my vanilla cupcakes as the base.
 Peppermint extract for a festive flavor and white chocolate frosting to top it all off.
 Cake flour, check!
 Sour cream, check!
 Egg whites, check!
 (Anyone remember how Monica Geller packs a suitcase?
 Check!)

 Cupcakes are cooling, frosting is made, UPS man is here, and the pups are going bananas.
 Break time to tend to baby girl and herd these dogs.

 Oh wait, where’s the red food coloring?
 How can I make adorably swirled frosting in shades of red, pinkish, and white?
 I have virtually nothing in my cupboards to make red frosting.
 But I have green.
 An entire bottle of green.
 Can the frosting be swirled white and green?
 Or will it look like spearmint frosting?
 Will anyone even care?
 Why am I being weird about frosting right now?
 Is that my left shoe under the Christmas tree?

 This was the day after I baked a chocolate cake and forgot to add the sugar.